Discover what types of vegetables and other foods are safe to feed your rabbits and other small pets.

 - TREATS – apple (without seeds), raspberries, strawberries, cucumber.

-Guinea Pigs (herbivores)
+What can Guinea Pigs eat? (herbivores)

 - SOMETIMES – broccoli, cauliflower, spinach, celery, carrots, green beans, tomatoes.